CongducPham/LowCostLoRaGw/gw_advanced/README.md

 B.6.
 We added simple 128-bit AES decryption capabilities at the gateway in the post_processing_gw.py script.
 The end-device can encrypt using an 128-bit AES library.
 The common AES key must be known by both the end-device and the gateway.
 It is just a demonstration for simple deployment usage.

 B.7.
-We added a configuration script (scripts/config_gw.sh) to help you configure the gateway with MongoDB, WiFi and Bluetooth features
+We added a configuration script (scripts/config_gw.sh) to help you configure the gateway with MongoDB, WiFi and Bluetooth features.
+It is highly recommended to use this script to set your gateway once all the files have been copied.

 Install the advanced version
 ============================

-If you got the entire LowCostLoRaGw repository you should have the LowCostLoRaGw/gw_advanced folder already on your Raspberry:
+If you got the entire LowCostLoRaGw github repository you should have the LowCostLoRaGw/gw_advanced folder already on your Raspberry:

 	pi@raspberrypi:~ $ ls -l LowCostLoRaGw/
 	total 32